 Remember that feedback from earlier on in the article?
 Use it to identify your existing customers’ pain points and find the solution to create more opportunities for future customers.

-After all, gaining new customers demands a huge investment of time, money, and patience, why not get ahead in understanding your customers’ needs to explore more avenues of revenue?
+After all, gaining new customers demands a huge investment of time, money, and patience, so why not get ahead and understand your customers’ needs to explore more avenues of revenue?

 Should we be in favor of “The Customer is Always Right”?